Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Create and save a map/README.md

 ## Additional information

-The sample allows users to view the basemaps with the pre-baked API keys.
+The sample allows users to view the basemaps with the pre-baked API key.
 To save the map to ArcGIS Online, please login with an ArcGIS identity/named user account.

 ## Tags